Frequently asked questions

 - A specific item

-For a share of your estate (residuary legacy): I give all/a share of (please state fraction/percentage) of the residue of my estate absolutely to Oxfam of Oxfam House, John Smith Drive, Cowley, Oxford OX4 2JY, Registered Charity Number 202918, to be applied by Oxfam for its charitable purposes, and I further direct that the receipt of the Hon.
+For a share of your estate (residuary legacy): I give all/a share of (please state fraction/percentage) of the residue of my estate absolutely to Oxfam of Oxfam House, John Smith Drive, Cowley, Oxford OX4 2JY, Registered Charity Number 202918, to be applied by Oxfam for its general charitable purposes, and I further direct that the receipt of the Hon.
 Treasurer or any other proper officer of Oxfam for the time being shall be sufficient discharge to my executors.

-For a specific sum (pecuniary legacy): I give to Oxfam of Oxfam House, John Smith Drive, Cowley, Oxford OX4 2JY, Registered Charity Number 202918, absolutely, the sum of (amount in figures, amount in words) to be applied by Oxfam for its charitable purposes, and I further direct that the receipt of the Hon.
+For a specific sum (pecuniary legacy): I give to Oxfam of Oxfam House, John Smith Drive, Cowley, Oxford OX4 2JY, Registered Charity Number 202918, absolutely, the sum of (amount in figures, amount in words) to be applied by Oxfam for its general charitable purposes, and I further direct that the receipt of the Hon.
 Treasurer or any other proper officer of Oxfam for the time being shall be sufficient discharge to my executors.

-For a specific item: I give to Oxfam of Oxfam House, John Smith Drive, Cowley, Oxford OX4 2JY, Registered Charity Number 202918, absolutely, (write in here whatever you wish to give) to be applied by Oxfam for its charitable purposes, and I further direct that the receipt of the Hon.
+For a specific item: I give to Oxfam of Oxfam House, John Smith Drive, Cowley, Oxford OX4 2JY, Registered Charity Number 202918, absolutely, (write in here whatever you wish to give) to be applied by Oxfam for its general charitable purposes, and I further direct that the receipt of the Hon.
 Treasurer or any other proper officer of Oxfam for the time being shall be sufficient discharge to my executors.

 Our address is: